aveltras/setting-up-a-haskell-development-environment-with-nix/README.md

+# Setting up a Haskell development environment with Nix

-For this first entry, we'll explore how to quickly setup a reliable environment to hack on our Haskell projects using the **Nix** language and its **Nixpkgs** infrastructure.
+We'll explore how to quickly setup a reliable environment to hack on our Haskell projects using the **Nix** language and its **Nixpkgs** infrastructure.
 As we proceed, I'll introduce some auxiliary tools we can add to our stack to streamline our workflow even further.
 Let's dive in!

 ## Introducing Nix